konst3/python_project/README.md

 - Merging algorithms: Parallel odd-even merge
 - Bitonic mergesort

-2. UI implementation (using matplotlib, pygame, tkinter ?):
+2. UI implementation (using tkinter):
 - <s>Generate a sequence (WARNING: sequence size will be large)</s> _@konst3_
 - <s>Choose the algorithm you want to use</s> _@konst3_, _@devnol_
 - <s>Show number of processes</s> (would be better if it had core utilization too ?) _@konst3_, _@devnol_